Dr. Alex K. Schnell

 My desire for exploration and my love of learning motivated me to complete a Bachelor of Marine Science at the University of Sydney.
 However, my thirst for knowledge was far from quenched.
 I later enrolled in a Ph.D. program with the Marine Predator Research Group at Macquarie University where I worked to unravel the mysteries of cuttlefish behaviour.

-My major accomplishments include collaborating with leading biological experts, presenting at numerous conferences, and creating scientific and conservation-led content for target audiences through radio interviews, press releases, social media platforms, articles in science magazines, and film documentaries.
+My major accomplishments include collaborating with leading biological experts, presenting at numerous conferences, and creating scientific and animal behaviour content for target audiences through radio interviews, press releases, social media platforms, articles in science magazines, and wildlife film documentaries.

 My professional career has been directed towards furthering our understanding of the remarkable behaviours of non-human animals.
 The underlying driver of this pursuit has been my desire to motivate and inspire others to appreciate and marvel at the incredible wonder of animal life on Earth.
 Research shows that when people truly understand nature they become intrinsically motivated to conserve it.